 I hope that this is helpful for you .
 Jon Sattler, MD Board Certified Plastic Surgeon, Glendora, California.

 Taping will not improve your rhinoplasty

 Taping and splinting help to control swelling after rhinoplasty, though after one week they will have very little effect, and certainly by three months you will have no benefit from taping the nose.
-In three more months you may wish to have another take a look to see if the hump has been effectively reduced and the bridge shaped to your liking.
+In three more months, you may wish to have another look to see if the hump has been effectively reduced and the bridge shaped to your liking.